xh1y/Timetable/README.md

 ### Show details
 Click a course on the schedule or a custom event.
 When the clicked course is a course, it displays the course name, location, teacher, number of weeks, class time, and whether it is mandatory or not.
-And when the event is clicked, it displays the title, detail, and time.
+And when the custom event is clicked, it displays the title, detail, and time.
 ## Catalog structure
 ```text
 Tree